 Find out how to become a Cambridge school

 Programmes & qualifications

 Cambridge Professional Development Qualifications provide a strong framework to support effective professional development of teachers and leaders.

 Keep up to date with news from Cambridge and its schools around the world.

-Following a highly successful year for schools in Spain, Cambridge International Examinations celebrated the 2014-15 Cambridge Outstanding Learner Awards with a presentation to schools in Spain at the annual NABSS (National Association of British Schools in Spain) conference in Madrid on 3 to 6 March 2016.
+Following a highly successful year for schools in Spain, Cambridge Assessment International Education celebrated the 2014-15 Cambridge Outstanding Learner Awards with a presentation to schools in Spain at the annual NABSS (National Association of British Schools in Spain) conference in Madrid on 3 to 6 March 2016.
 18 schools whose students gained Top in the World results over the past year were presented with special commemorative certificates.

 We also had the pleasure of hearing from Andrea Mialdea Molina, who won Top in the World for Cambridge International A Level Spanish in the June 2015 examination series.
 We asked her: